About Invista

 How public-content access works

 Invista works only with content that is already public.
-If a profile is private, if a story has expired, or if content is region- or age-restricted, the service cannot and should not bypass those limits.
+If a profile is private, a story has expired, or content is region- or age-restricted, the service does not cross those limits.

 That boundary is intentional.
 The product is useful only when users clearly understand that public visibility is the prerequisite for any result they see through the tool.